 Caroline joined GFN in 2016.
 In her role as the Associate Director, Major Gifts she manages the organization’s annual and major giving program for individual donors.
 She brings expertise in donor cultivation, stewardship planning, planned giving, and volunteer management.
 Prior to joining GFN, she worked at The Field Museum of Natural History for six years with the Major and Planned Giving team as well as the Women’s Board.
-She is a graduate of DePauw University with a Bachelor of Arts in Sociology, and serves on the Junior Board of the Chicago Child Care Society.
+She is a graduate of DePauw University with a Bachelor of Arts in Sociology and serves on the Junior Board of the Chicago Child Care Society.

 FINANCE & ADMINISTRATION

-Beth Saks, CPAChief Financial Officer
+Beth SaksChief Financial Officer

 Beth joined GFN in 2008.
 In her position as Chief Financial Officer, she directs all financial and administrative functions for the organization including budgeting, cash management, financial planning and analysis, annual audit and tax filings, human resources, and office administration.
 Prior to GFN, she worked as an independent consultant on financial management and systems implementation issues for non-profit organizations, served as Treasurer and Chief Financial Officer for Feeding America, as well as spending several years in public accounting at Deloitte & Touche.
-She is a Certified Public Accountant, and holds an Masters of Business Administration in Finance and Accounting from Northwestern University, Kellogg Graduate School of Management.
+She is a Certified Public Accountant and holds a Masters of Business Administration in Finance and Accounting from Northwestern University, Kellogg Graduate School of Management.